 - Cancer that has spread from other areas

-For mild coccydynia, there are yoga poses and home remedies that may help relieve the pain.
+For mild tailbone pain or coccydynia, there are yoga poses and home remedies that may help relieve the pain.

 1. Change Your Posture

 The most important way to reduce tailbone pain is to avoid sitting for too long.
 This is very common if you have a desk job.
 We spend almost all of our working hours sitting in front of the computer or laptop.
 Since this is unavoidable, at least ensure you maintain good posture.

 - While sitting, do not slump backward with your neck forward into a C shape.